zucchivan/zucchivan/README.md

 - 🔭 Mainly working with: Java; Spring; Relational DBs; RedHat Openshift infrastructure;

-- 📈 Most used programming languages: Java (by a lot), JavaScript & Python.
+- 📈 Most used programming languages: Java (by a lot), Kotlin, JavaScript & Python.

 - 🌱 Currently learning:
   * Getting the hang of WASM